 To each concept set, we add a rough gloss, but this is not supposed to be taken as the definition, just as a convenience abbreviation that offers further clarification as to what concept we try to describe.
 An attempt to give a more precise definition of each concept set is made by taking definitions from different sources, but also by adding them ourselves, if no valid definition is available.
 For convenience, we also include semantic fields from the World Loanword Database (extended by us for new meanings that are not included there) and ontological categories.
-The ontological categories are not supposed to be cross-linguistically comparable, but only a help to better identify the meaning, and as a way to order the different meanings.
+The ontological categories are mostly added for practical reasons of allowing us to order and link the concepts more quickly.
+They should not be taken as a serious semantic classification of the concept lists.
 For many concepts, additional meta-data, including links to BabelNet and OmegaWiki, are offered, will be expanded in future versions.

 Our Concepticon is an ongoing community effort.
 Read our contribution guidelines to find out how to become involved.